All Cats Need Water

 There are two hydration tests your cat needs to make sure they are hydrated.
 All cats need water.
 Even though you might hear people say their cat never drinks water, or even say cats don’t need water, we know this is not true and that all cats need water.
 Our wild cousins intake water when eating their prey but they also seek out watering holes.
 Domestic cats sharing their homes with humans are descendants of the African Wildcat, but the life style and domesticated adaptations make their needs different.
 Most house cats are not surviving off of their hunting skills.

 House cats benefit by drinking more water especially if they are eating a dry kibble diet.
 Cats consuming wet food do get more water from their food but still need to have a separate water source.
-I have an electric water fountain and a bowl of fresh water by my chow station.
+Our cats have an electric water fountain and a bowl of fresh water by their food station.

 Two Hydration Tests Your Cat Needs Now

 There are two simple tests that you can do at home to make sure your cat is getting the water they need.
-My parents perform both of these tests on me quite often.
+We perform both of these tests on our cats quite often.
 They are not painful or difficult to withstand.

 1) The Skin Test

 Carefully lift the skin on your cat’s back into a “tent” position, and let it go.
 If the skin bounces right back, your cat is hydrated.
 If the skin stays in the “tent” position after you let it go or if the skin slowly returns to its normal position, your cat needs more water and might be dehydrated.
 You should check with your veterinarian.